-Congratulations on your choice of a Wallenstein BXR Series Roller Feed Chipper!
+Congratulations on your choice of a Wallenstein BXR Series wood chipper!

-Wallenstein BXR Series Wood Chippers are designed to chip and chop scrap lumber, small trees, brush, limbs and other wood debris.
+Wallenstein BXR Series wood chippers are designed to chip and chop scrap lumber, small trees, brush, limbs and other wood material.
 The chipped material is fine enough to be composted or used in a variety of ways.

-This manual covers all of the BXR Series models:
+This manual includes the following BXR Series models:

-- BX52R - BX52RI (P3 PULSE option, S/N 152R999 to 152R1436) - BX72R - BX72RI (P3 PULSE option, S/N 172R578 to 172R723) - BX102R - BX102RI (P3 PULSE option, S/N 1102R407 to 1102R509 - BX102RPI (winch and P3 PULSE options, S/N 1102R407 to 1102R509)
+- BX52R - BX52RI (P3 PULSE option, S/N 152R1437 and up) - BX72R - BX72RI (P3 PULSE option, S/N 172R724 and up) - BX102R - BX102RI (P3 PULSE option, S/N 1102R510 and up) - BX102RPI (winch and P3 PULSE options, S/N 1102R510 and up)

-Safe, efficient and trouble-free operation of this Wallenstein product requires that anyone using or maintaining the machine reads and understands the Safety, Operation, Maintenance information contained within the Operator's Manual.
+Safe, efficient. and trouble-free operation of the machine requires that anyone using or maintaining the machine reads and understands the safety, operation, and maintenance information contained in this manual.

 Keep this manual handy for frequent reference and to pass on to new operators or owners.
-Call your Wallenstein dealer or the distributor if you need assistance, information or additional copies of the manuals.
+For support, or service, contact your local Wallenstein Equipment dealer or distributor.